the questions from our distributors, dealers, consumers, advocates

 References: Vitamin Tolerance of Animals, National Research Council; National Academy Press Mineral Tolerance of Domestic Animals, National Research Council; National Academy Press

 What are Yeast Cultures and why are they an ingredient in some of the Nature’s Logic™ formulas?
-Yeast Cultures are live yeast cells (S. cerevisiae) and the media on which they were grown.
+Yeast Cultures are deactivated yeast cells (S. cerevisiae) and the media on which they were grown.
 Yeast Cultures are an all-natural source of protein and B-complex vitamins.

 Do Nature’s Logic™ foods contain any genetically-modified ingredients?
 Grains are the most likely source of genetically-modified ingredients in pet foods.
 Nature’s Logic uses the grain millet in our dry kibble formulas.
 Our millet has been certified non-GMO.